raykendo/ESRI_REST_Diagnostics/FieldTester/README.md

 # Field Tester (ESRI REST Diagnostics)

 Bookmarklets to test for field values populated by data.

 ## Features

 The bookmarklets count the number of features with values and return server response times for each field within an ArcGIS Server Map Service or Feature Service layer.
 The first tests for non-null data, while the second also checks for empty strings.
 You can use these bookmarklets to test data integrity and of each field, and roughly expected return times for queries.

 ## Instructions

 ### Installation

 Installation on the browser is as simple as adding a bookmark.
-From the [bookmarklet.html](https://github.com/raykendo/ESRI_REST_Diagnostics/blob/master/bookmarklets.html) page...
+From the [ESRI Rest Diagnostics](http://raykendo.github.io/ESRI_REST_Diagnostics/) page...

 - Chrome: drag the anchor link to your browser toolbar.
 - Firefox: right-click on the link and select "Bookmark this link".